sunilkumar-js/Lunar-Landing/README.md

 # Reinforcement Learning

-When we think of learning a new task, trial and error is one of the natural way of doing it.
-Let's take an example of a baby learning to walk.
-Baby tries to walk
+When we think of learning a new task, trial and error is the first thing that strikes our mind.
+We learn how our sorroundings responds to what we do.
+For example, while baby is learning to walk , it is ware of how sorroundings (gravity, obstacles ) responds to what steps it take.
+It seeks to repeat steps that leads it walk longer and avoid steps that makes it fall.
+Reinforcement Learning is based on this paradigm i.e learning from interaction with sorroudings.